willsgobi/calc_lat_long/README.md

 # calc_lat_long

-A package to calculate distance between two cordinate points Latitude and Longitude.
+A package to calculate distance between two cordinate points Latitude and Longitude by Miles or Nautical Miles or Kilometers.

 ## Getting Started